matteo-spadaccia/Machine-Learning-Systems-Project-2025/task-2/README.md

 ## Step 2:

-Create a new script (bash or python) to test the service with different request rates.
-A reference implementation is [TraceStorm](https://github.com/ServerlessLLM/TraceStorm)

 > [!TIP]
-> To run the request-rates test script (after setting the desired output length and documents of interest in serving_rag.py, and activating the service as above):
+> To run the request-rates test script (after setting the desired output length and documents of interest in [serving_rag.py](serving_rag.py), and activating the service as above):
 > ```bash
 > python test_rag_load.py
 > ```